Photos & text by SAVE THE FROGS! Ecologist Michael Starkey

 SAVE THE FROGS! representing at Lubaantún.
 We look pretty good in our SAVE THE FROGS! organic cotton T-shirts!

-I will be returning to Belize in July 2012 to continue spreading SAVE THE FROGS' amphibian conservation message.
-In particular, I will be giving more presentations and working to grow Belize's network of students, academics and biologists interested in amphibian conservation efforts.
-I am especially excited to go to villages in areas of high amphibian biodiversity to encourage children and adults to understand the importance of amphibians within their local ecosystems.
-I plan to return to the Belize Zoo and the Belize Herpetarium to create amphibian conservation exhibits and speak to the graduate biology students at the University of Belize.
-I will also survey for threatened amphibians in the Bladen Nature Reserve's Chiquibul Forest and other areas of high amphibian biodiversity; and sample frogs for the chytrid fungus, which has caused major amphibian declines throughout Central America.
-There is so much to do!
+I returned to Belize in July 2012 to continue spreading SAVE THE FROGS' amphibian conservation message.
+I gave more presentations and worked to grow Belize's network of students, academics and biologists interested in amphibian conservation efforts.
+I was especially excited to go to villages in areas of high amphibian biodiversity to encourage children and adults to understand the importance of amphibians within their local ecosystems.

 Much of my travels are paid out of my own pocket, so I need your help to raise the funds necessary to continue my amphibian conservation efforts in Belize!
 Please visit my Belize Fundraising page to make a tax-deductible donation and help me bring my passion for amphibian conservation back to Belize.
 I will be certain to list you on this webpage in acknowledgement of your generous contribution.
 Thank you so much for your support!